ProQwest/Movie-Recommendation-System-7/README.md

 # Movie Recommendation System

-This program makes movies recommendations to different users.
+This program makes movies recommendations to different users using collaborative filtering data science algorithms.

 ## Training Data
 The training data for the predictions is a set of movie ratings by 200 different users and 1000 movies.
 A rating is a number between 1 through 5.
 One of the training data files can be seen [here](https://github.com/kvelcich/Movie-Recommendation-System/blob/master/text/test20.txt).
 The first column is the user id, the second column is the movie number and the third column is the rating of that row's user for that row's movie.